Learning Center > Library > Extraterritoriality

 Conclusion

-Extraterritoriality is an increasingly common tool in international relations, allowing countries to extend their laws beyond borders to address global issues.
+Extraterritoriality is an increasingly common tool in International Relations, allowing countries to extend their laws beyond borders to address global issues.
 While this principle can strengthen protections for human rights and promote accountability, it also brings significant challenges, including concerns over sovereignty and the potential for conflict between jurisdictions.
 The rise of extraterritorial measures like GDPR and international sanctions highlights the importance of balancing extraterritorial applications with respect for state sovereignty.
 As globalization continues to blur jurisdictional boundaries, developing cooperative frameworks that manage extraterritoriality responsibly will be essential for maintaining international harmony.

 References